elvinos/Final-Report/LatestBuild/ReportSections/sectionbuild.md

 ## Battery Capacity Modelling

-## Battery Selection - Telsa Power-pack 2
+## Battery Selection - Tesla Power-pack 2

+Selected Tesla due to lots of readily available information on pricing and sizes **Other Competitors**
+* Eos
+* BYD

+\hl{Very limited information on their costs, technology still maturing (Eos) Can assume that competition will continue to drive the price down, unsure about UK distribution}

 \newpage

-# Development of Model Advantages and Barriers Assessment
+# Battery Storage Technology Key Advantages and Challenges

 This section discusses and defines how the model was created and the process used to generate results.